FOLLOW US:

 Muhammed, while establishing his new religion, drew inspiration from the Jews and Christians.
 He incorporated the concept of a monotheistic God, prophets, and angels into Islam, which he adopted from these religions.
 However, he also wanted to include elements like the Ka'aba and Hajj in Islam for political reasons, as they held significant importance in the Arab world.

 One Arab custom involved designating four sacred months out of the twelve, during which wars and the looting of trading caravans were prohibited.
-This custom was crucial for their economy as it allowed for the movement of caravans and trade with other tribes during these peaceful months.
+This custom was crucial for their economy as it allowed for the movement of caravans and trade with other tribes during those 4 peaceful months.

 The ancient Arabs themselves initiated this tradition based on their needs, later attributing it to the idol gods, whom they believed commanded them not to shed blood or loot caravans during those four months.